Lansinoh Moms' Club

 5 Tips for Introducing Sippy Cups

 As your child heads into toddlerhood, he needs to transition into using a sippy cup or straw cup, whether he's been breastfed or bottle-fed.
-The primary reason for introducing a sippy cup is to prevent tooth decay.
+The primary reason for introducing sippy cups is to prevent tooth decay.

-The American Dental Association (ADA) recommends transitioning to a sippy or straw cup by your child's first birthday, but this doesn't mean you have to stop giving your toddler breastmilk!
+The American Dental Association (ADA) recommends straw or sippy cup training by your child's first birthday, but this doesn't mean you have to stop giving your toddler breastmilk!
 Transition the breastmilk from bottle, if you have been using one, to a cup.

-Here are five tips to help transition from bottle to sippy cup:
+Here are five tips to help with introducing sippy cups:

 LEARN MORE: Feeding breastmilk to breastfed baby

 2. Let them play with it.
-You might want to restrict sippy cup time to when they're in their high chair or feeding booster seat but keep offering the sippy cup during mealtimes so they can get familiar with it.
+You might want to restrict sippy cup training to when they're in their high chair or feeding booster seat but keep introducing the sippy cup during mealtimes so they can get familiar with it.

 3. Try different liquids.
 You can give them expressed breastmilk and water if older than 6 months (or juice and whole milk if they're over 12 months).
 If you choose to offer juice, water it down to manage the amount of sugar you are giving baby.